Measures against the corona virus

 The provision and use of paid sexual services with physical contact is prohibited.

-Driving schools and all similar businesses may not open to the public.
+Driving schools and all similar businesses may open to the public subject to special hygiene and protection measures.
+Pupils must present a current negative Corona test.

 Anyone who does not comply with the applicable rules of the ordinance is liable to receive a fine.
 The following is a selection of the most important fines at a glance: